opendp/opendp/docs/source/user/constructors/index.rst

    measurements
    combinators

+Lets demonstrate with a few examples!
-We start by using a constructor to build a clamp transformation:
+In this example, we use a constructor to build a clamp transformation:

 .. testsetup::